Legal Impact for Chickens

-Legal Impact for Chickens (LIC) is an American animal law nonprofit organization that uses litigation to improve the treatment of chickens and other farmed animals in the factory farming sector.
-Founded in 2021 by lawyer Alene Anello, the organization focuses on enforcing existing animal welfare laws through civil lawsuits, investigations, and public education.
-LIC has brought cases against companies including Costco, Case Farms, Alexandre Family Farm, and Tyson Foods, and has represented advocacy groups such as Animal Outlook in legal actions concerning alleged animal cruelty and misleading marketing claims.
+Legal Impact for Chickens (LIC) is an American animal law nonprofit organization that uses litigation concerning the treatment of chickens and other farmed animals in the factory farming sector.
+Founded in 2021 by lawyer Alene Anello, the organization focuses on the enforcement of existing animal welfare laws through civil lawsuits, investigations, and public education.
+LIC has brought cases against companies including Costco, Case Farms, Alexandre Family Farm, and Tyson Foods, and has represented advocacy groups including Animal Outlook in legal actions concerning alleged animal cruelty and marketing claims.

-The organization's work has been reviewed by Animal Charity Evaluators and covered by outlets including Prospect, CBS News, The Independent, and Vox.
-Supporters describe LIC as advancing accountability and legal oversight within industrial agriculture.
-At the same time, critics from the agribusiness sector characterize its actions as part of broader animal rights activism against animal farming.
+The organization has been reviewed by Animal Charity Evaluators and covered by outlets including Prospect, CBS News, The Independent, and Vox.
+Agribusiness groups have characterized LIC's lawsuits as part of broader animal rights activism against animal agriculture.

 History

-Legal Impact for Chickens (LIC) was founded on June 11, 2021 by Alene Anello, a Harvard Law School graduate.
+Legal Impact for Chickens (LIC) was founded on June 11, 2021, by Alene Anello, a Harvard Law School graduate.
 Originally based in San Francisco, it is now based in Sacramento.
 LIC received 501(c)(3) tax-exempt status in March 2022 as an alliances and advocacy organization (NTEE).

-LIC was established to address what it describes as a lack of enforcement of animal welfare laws on factory farms, particularly in relation to chickens raised for meat and eggs.
-The organization cites the scale of the poultry industry, approximately nine billion chickens raised and slaughtered for food each year in the United States, nearly all on factory farms, as evidence of the need for improved legal enforcement.
+LIC says it was established to address underenforcement of animal welfare laws on factory farms, especially for chickens raised for meat and eggs.
+The organization cites the scale of the poultry industry, including approximately nine billion chickens raised and slaughtered for food each year in the United States, nearly all on factory farms.

-LIC has been involved in several high-profile lawsuits, including one against Costco alleging the neglect of chickens raised for its rotisserie products.
-These cases attracted coverage from major media outlets and animal advocacy organizations.
+LIC has brought lawsuits including a case against Costco alleging neglect of chickens raised for its rotisserie products.
+That lawsuit received coverage from news outlets and animal advocacy organizations.

 Methods and focus

-LIC primarily pursues its mission through civil litigation aimed at improving the welfare of farmed animals in the United States, particularly chickens.
+LIC primarily uses civil litigation relating to the welfare of farmed animals in the United States, with a focus on chickens.
 Its activities include drafting legal briefs, representing plaintiffs in court, negotiating settlements, and preparing expert witnesses.
 In 2023, approximately 68% of the organization's spending was allocated to litigation, 24% to investigations, and 8% to educational programs.

 The organization describes its mission as "to make factory-farm cruelty a liability" by enforcing existing animal welfare laws and holding companies accountable for violations.
-Cases are selected to have a meaningful effect on the lives of animals and to have a strong likelihood of legal success.
+According to Animal Charity Evaluators, LIC selects cases based on their expected effect on animals and their likelihood of legal success.

-LIC also engages in educational and outreach work to increase awareness of animal law and to build capacity among future advocates.
+LIC also conducts educational and outreach work on animal law.
 According to founder Alene Anello, "animals, workers, and companies themselves are better off when companies treat animals humanely, and when everyone follows the law".